The Best Baby Formula

 Our Top Pick

-Enfamil Enspire Powdered Baby Formula An easily digestible formula sweetened exclusively with lactose, not corn.
+Enfamil Enspire Powdered Baby Formula An easily digestible, super-enhanced formula sweetened exclusively with lactose, not corn.

 But if you’re looking for a great formula to get started, we recommend Enfamil Enspire.
-It’s a cow’s milk formula that partially hydrolyzes (meaning it partially breaks down) its protein for easier digestion, and includes the most extra goodies to mimic breast milk, including pre- and probiotics, lactoferrin, and milk fat globule membrane.
+It’s a hydrolyzed cow’s milk formula that partially breaks down its protein for easier digestion, and includes the most extra goodies to mimic breast milk, like pre- and probiotics, plus a couple of “superfood” ingredients not found in any of our other top picks.
 Another standout: Lactose is its only sweetener, as opposed to the corn-based ingredients found in lots of baby formulas.

 The downside is that it’s expensive: $40 for 20.5 oz, and that will add up fast.
-Our more budget-conscious pick is Gerber Good Start Gentle Powder Infant Formula, another cow’s milk formula that also contains hydrolyzed whey protein, plus lactose as a hefty 70 percent of its sweetener (the other 30 percent is corn maltodextrin).
-It’s a much friendlier $24 for 23 oz, and when we mixed some up and tasted it, it was no sweeter than Enfamil Enspire — just not as rich.
+Our more budget-conscious pick is Gerber Good Start Gentle Powder Infant Formula, another hydrolyzed cow’s milk formula with lactose as a hefty 70 percent of its sweetener (the other 30 percent is corn maltodextrin).
+It’s a much friendlier $24 for 23 oz, and when we mixed some up and tasted it, it was no sweeter than Enfamil Enspire.

 If you’re searching for a soy-based formula, we like Gerber Good Start Soy ($24 for 26 oz).
 It’s one of the only formulas we found that uses non-GMO soy, plus relies more on corn maltodextrin than sucrose for its sugar, and is therefore less sweet than many of its counterparts.
-And finally, for organic-only parents, we prefer newcomer Plum Organics Infant Formula ($33 for 21 oz).
-Plum stands out by using organic lactose as its sweetener and nothing else — glucose and corn syrup solids show up in pretty much all of its competitors, including the ever-popular brand Honest Co.’s Organic Infant Formula.
+For an organic option, we prefer newcomer Plum Organics Infant Formula ($33 for 21 oz).
+Plum stands out by using organic lactose and nothing else — glucose and corn syrup solids show up in pretty much all of its competitors, including the popular brand Honest Co.’s Organic Infant Formula.

 How We Found the Best Baby Formula